Netcracker/qubership-hue/docs/public/installation.md

 **Note**: Do not forget to insert the main data source part, for example, for HIVE, it was described in [Connection to Hive](#hive).

-**Note**: With configured kerberos, postgresql pscycopg client will try to enable the GSSAPI connection mode to PG by default (see https://jdbc.postgresql.org/documentation/publicapi/org/postgresql/jdbc/GSSEncMode.html ).
+**Note**: With configured kerberos, postgresql pscycopg client tries to enable the GSSAPI connection mode to PG by default (see https://jdbc.postgresql.org/documentation/publicapi/org/postgresql/jdbc/GSSEncMode.html).
 This can cause unwanted failed login attempts at KDC server.
-To avoid this, it is possible to disable the `gssencmode` pg connection option, for example
+To avoid this, it is possible to disable the `gssencmode` pg connection option, for example:

 ```yaml
 [[database]]
 ...